-I have planted less potatoes than in previous years partly because last year the Colorado Beetle was so dreadful.
-Yesterday I put in one row of Pink Fir, two rows of King Edwards and I still have two rows of Maris Piper to plant.
+I have planted fewer potatoes than in previous years partly because last year the Colorado Beetle was so dreadful.
+Yesterday I put in one row of Pink Fir and two rows of King Edwards, and I still have two rows of Maris Piper to plant.

 If anyone has a dream cure for Colorado Beetle I’d love to hear it!
 Too many to squish by hand – a vacuum cleaner might do it but the cable isn’t long enough!
 Any ideas?

 The Colorado Beetle (also known as the Colorado Potatoe Beetle) is a crop pest – both adults and their larvae feed on the foliage.
 Although principally attacking potato crops, these beetles also cause damage to other crops such as tomatoes and aubergines.
 They are around 10 mm long, with a bright yellow or orange body and five bold brown stripes.